 Although Kerry White didn't make the Indianapolis time cut-off, she has continued to ride.
 There were so many e-mails about here that she's being tracked unofficially.
 The last update showed her in Grafton, West Virginia.

 Alessandro is now less than 110 miles from the finish and has been riding really well for the last day.
-It looks like he'll ride the 2nd half faster than the first half.
-This is very tough to do as they body gets tired and sleep deprevation kick in.
+It looks like he’ll ride the 2nd half faster than the first half.
+This is very tough to do as the body gets tired and sleep deprevation kicks in.

 As expected Jure Robic won the Race Across America yesterday morning.
 Including his time penalties it took him 8 days, 19 hours and 33 minutes for an average speed of 14.38 mph.
 Wolfgang Fasching held onto his 2nd place and Gerhard Gulewicz finished out the top 3.
 Last year's winner, Daniel Wyss, struggled near the end and finished 4th.